 Perth, who were second on the ladder (13-6), returned to Western Australia to play their last nine games, all at home.
 During that time, the team decided to replace Frazier with big man John Brown III, who flew into the country and began training only to receive the news that his former team would not provide a clearance in time for him to make the playoffs.

-In his first year in the league, Shervill struggled to find opportunities to play, appearing in only two games and scoring a total of nine points.
+Shervill managed to appear in only two games for the season, scoring a total of nine points.

 2022/23

-Perth also added Tai Webster to the roster with eight games remaining, reuniting him with his brother Corey.
-Following the signing of Tai Webster, Shervill was released from the Wildcat’s 11-man roster.
+With six games remaining in the regular season, Perth added Tai Webster to their roster after he was released from his team in Turkey, reuniting him with his brother Corey.
+Following the signing of Webster, Shervill was released from the Wildcat’s 11-man roster.

 Corey Shervill played three seasons the Perth Wildcats.
 He averaged 2.2 points, 1.2 rebounds, and 0.2 assists in 38 NBL games.